JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/faq.md

 ## How do I subset a YAXArray ( Cube ) or Dataset?

 These are the three main datatypes provided by the YAXArrays libray.
 You can find a description of them [here](https://juliadatacubes.github.io/YAXArrays.jl/dev/UserGuide/types).
+A Cube is no more than a YAXArray, so, we will not explicitly tell about a Cube.

 ### Subsetting a YAXArray